DevYukine/rustfoil/README.md

 `--token <token>` | Path to Google OAuth2.0 User Token [default: token.json] `--upload-folder-id <upload-folder-id>` | If the index file should be uploaded to specific folder

-**NOTE:** it is not recommended that you use the `--share-files` or `--share-folders` flags as this will essentially make your files public, which could lead to them being flagged, and therefore, unusable.
-It is instead recommened that you use OAuth only, as that will ensure that you're the only one with access to those files and folders.
+**NOTE:** It is recommend to use OAuth over using the `--share-files` or `--share-folders` flags as this will make your files public accessible and in most usecases this isn't needed or wanted.
+OAuth will instead make your files accessible via the generated index for tinfoil only which leads to less issues overall.

 ## (Planned) Features